-OBJECTIVE: The objective of checkers is to get as many pieces from your opponents as possible.
+OBJECTIVE OF CHECKERS: The objective of this game is to get as many pieces from your opponents as possible.

 NUMBER OF PLAYERS: 2 players

 MATERIALS: 8×8 game board and 24 discs (12 of 2 colors)

 TYPE OF GAME: Strategy Board Game

 AUDIENCE: Older kids and adults

 THE HISTORY OF CHECKERS

 Checkers (Draughts) is an ancient game.
 The earliest known variation of the checkers game was found in Ur, Iraq, and carbon-dated to around 3000 B.C.E.
 In Ancient Egypt, around 1400 B.C.E., Egyptians played the popular game named Alquerque, which used a 5×5 board.
 This game was so well-loved in the ancient world, that it spread to the western world where it was played for thousands of years.

 In France, around the year 1100, the idea of playing checkers on a chessboard was born.
 In doing so, the number of pieces expanded to 12 per side of the board.
 After this modification, the game was called “Fierges” or “Ferses.”
 After, it was quickly discovered making jumps mandatory increases the vigor of the game.
 This version was called “Jeu Force.”

 Below are the standard United States rules for Checkers.